babsey/nest-desktop-docs/user/usage-external/usage-with-nrp.rst

 Acknowledgements
 ----------------

-Thanks for the collaboration on NRP and NEST Desktop:
+Thanks for the collaboration of NRP and NEST Desktop:

 - Viktor Vorobev (Collaboration on NRP and NEST Desktop)
 - Marcel Krüger (Insite as recording backend)